-Politics in Film examines US cultural trends through films and shows about politics.
-Shifts between cynicism and idealism in the media industry's portrayal of politics will be examined in films.
+Examines U.S. cultural trends through films about politics.
+Shifts between cynicism and idealism in the media industry's portrayal of politics will be examined.
 The difference between left and right wing propaganda and documentaries will also be examined.
+Prerequisite(s): POLS 1101